 “In a single republic, all the power surrendered by the people, is submitted to the administration of a single government; and usurpations are guarded against by a division of the government into distinct and separate departments.
 In the compound republic of America, the power surrendered by the people, is first divided between two distinct governments, and then the portion allotted to each, subdivided among distinct and separate departments.
 Hence a double security arises to the rights of the people.
 The different governments will control each other; at

+the same time that each will be controlled by itself.”
 The check and the balance created by this mutual control Madison promised, was not solely among three branches of federal government, but just as importantly, each individual state government against the federal government.

 For many decades, though, states have generally ignored their power to check the federal government, save the left’s pet projects, such as state legalization of federally prohibited drugs.
 Recently, however, we are witnessing a new rise of the assertion of that power.
 For example, new bills being drafted and enacted in Missouri, Montana, North Dakota, Florida, and others defy existing and future federal laws, such as those violating the second amendment.
 For this essential counterweight to the federal power to be effective, though, these new legislative acts must only be the gateway to a far greater movement of mutual control.